Using EBT at Target Online and In-Store (Let’s Cut Thru the Crap)

 – Peanut butter.

-What Stuff Is a No-No to Buy?
+Some Stuff Is a No-No

-Oddly enough, you can’t buy the following items at Target using your EBT card.
+You can’t buy the following items at Target using your EBT card.

 – Already Prepared “Hot” Foods.